dotnet/docs/docs/architecture/microservices/container-docker-introduction/docker-terminology.md

 **Dockerfile**: A text file that contains instructions for how to build a Docker image.
 It's like a batch script, the first line states the base image to begin with and then follow the instructions to install required programs, copy files and so on, until you get the working environment you need.

 **Build**: The action of building a container image based on the information and context provided by its Dockerfile, plus additional files in the folder where the image is built.
-You can build images with the Docker command.
+You can build images with the Docker command:

 ``docker build``